astrellon/teaching/docs/modernApp/createVirtualDom.md

 ### Adding event handlers
 Before we can make an interesting event handler we're going to need some event handling functionality.

-For the sack of convention and compatibility with other frameworks lets add the event handlers to the `props` map.
+For the sake of convention and compatibility with other frameworks lets add the event handlers to the `props` map.

 So how do we add an event handler using the DOM API?